Last Updated: January 12, 2023

 |Inferences drawn from any of the information above to create a profile||

 To learn more about your interests and purchasing behavior

 You have the right to ask us to send you the following information:

-You have the right to ask us to delete the personal information about you that we have collected or that we maintain.
+You have the right to ask us to delete the personal information about you that we have collected or that we maintain, subject to certain restrictions.

 You have the right to ask us one time each year if we have shared personal information with third parties for their direct marketing purposes.